St. John’s Cathedral: Dutch Gothic in the Netherlands

 But around 1340, the church began to be renovated in the Gothic style to reflect the town’s wealth and the increasing stature of the church.
 In 1366, it became a collegiate church, meaning it began to be maintained by secular, or non-monastic, clergy.
 By 1505, most of the original Romanesque elements were gone except a tower.

 Construction of a new church was finished about 1525, and the Gothic church became a cathedral in 1559.
 A devastating fire in 1584 demolished the wooden tower, which collapsed upon the cathedral.
 A new crossing tower was built near 1600, and it can still be seen today.
-In 1830, another fire damaged the western tower, which was repaired by 1842.
+Flames burned the western tower in 1830, which was repaired in 1842.
 Since 1858, the church has undergone significant restoration.
 The first restoration lasted from 1850 to 1946, the second lasted from 1961 to 1985, and the final began in 2010.
 After the second restoration, Pope John Paul II declared the church a minor basilica.

 Despite its renovations, the cathedral stands as a symbol of Dutch medieval architecture and is particularly representative of the Brabantine Gothic style, named for the Duchy of Brabant.
 The municipality of North Brabant—where the cathedral sits—was home to one of the duchy’s four capitals.